NAE Members please authenticate using your NAE member credentials.

 Matthew McDowell, Georgia Institute of Technology

-Modelling Approach in Batteries
+Multiscale Modelling and Analysis in Solid-State Batteries

 Partha Mukherjee, Purdue University